ICSC-Spoke2-repo/idl-rucio/README.md

 ### S3 Storage Endpoint

-Follow the tutorial in [MinIO-test](MinIO-test/).
-Make sure that the traffic to the ports in the MinIO tutorial is allowed.
+- Follow the README in [MinIO-test](MinIO-test/).

+- Make sure that the traffic to the ports in the MinIO tutorial is allowed.

 #### RSE Configuration

-Create a RSE:
+Create a Rucio Storage Element (RSE):

 * `rucio-admin rse add TEST_USERDISK`